Are you toying with the idea of getting chickens? Are you having to wait on getting them because of the expense of the coop?

 6. Add The Décor

-For a chicken coop to be fully functional your chickens need:
+For a free chicken coop to be fully functional your chickens need:

 - Nesting boxes to lay their beautiful eggs